cjwhitedev/hobbysiege/README.md

 - I want to use a common theme, probably gruvbox, and dithered images to make an ereader feel
 - inspo [lowtechmagazine](https://solar.lowtechmagazine.com/about/the-solar-website/#how)
+- figure out how to integrate a CMS. (outstatic)[https://github.com/avitorio/outstatic] seems like a possible solution.